Bucharest, Romania

 When we asked people living in Bucharest what life is like and how people spend their time, they said:

 "Bucharest is an increasingly popular destination for expats and digital nomads, offering a vibrant and diverse culture, a low cost of living, and a great quality of life.
 The city is home to a large international community, with many expats and digital nomads taking advantage of the city's excellent infrastructure, including reliable public transportation, high-speed internet, and a wide range of coworking spaces.
 Expats and digital nomads in Bucharest can enjoy a wide range of activities, from exploring the city's many parks and museums to sampling the local cuisine.
-The city also offers a variety of cultural events, from music festivals to art exhibitions, making it an ideal destination for those looking to experience a new culture," commented one expat who made the move to Bucharest.
+The city also offers a variety of cultural events, from music festivals to art exhibitions, making it an ideal destination for those looking to experience a new culture," said one expat who made the move to Bucharest.

 "Expats are here because of work, period.
 I don't know anyone who comes to Bucharest because they love the city.
 Having said that, most people here have good travel schedules.
 While travel in Romania is difficult because of the poor condition of the infrastructure, Romania is a short and relatively inexpensive plane ride from nearly all of Europe.
 Direct flights are available to nearly every European capital, as well as some of the larger Asian and North African capitals as well.
 On weekends, Bucharest's clubs are full of young people who love to stay out dancing until 4 a.m.
 The restaurants continue to open and improve by the week.
-There are a lot of good ones from which to choose, and that are not too expensive," remarked one expat living in Bucharest, Romania.
+There are a lot of good ones from which to choose, and that are not too expensive," explained one expat living in Bucharest, Romania.

 What do expats in Bucharest appreciate most about the local culture?